RoboticExplorationLab/PinnZoo/README.md

-# PinnZoo (WIP)
+# PinnZoo

 PinnZoo contains fast dependency-free C code for dynamics and kinematics functions for various robots (defined by URDFs) generated using Pinocchio and CasADI, along with a wrapper to generate a shared library and call the code from Julia.
+This was developed for internal RExLab use, both for speed and for making Pinocchio compatible with our in-lab conventions and other libraries like RigidBodyDynamics.jl (i.e. for configuration order) used by the RExLab that differ from Pinocchio, details can be found in the docs.

 *Note: You do not need to install Pinocchio or CasADI to use the models, the models are dependency free.
 You only need them to generate a new model.*